 Examining non-facility debt, the City has begun to make substantial investments in equipment, parks, land purchases, the demolition of blight and condemned buildings, technology, and road and sidewalk infrastructure.
-The City's CIP indicates there will need to be considerable future funding in those areas.
+The City's Capital Improvement Plan (CIP) indicates there will be considerable funding needed in the future in these areas.
 These projects should also weigh heavily in the economic development plan for the City as dictated by the City's executive leadership.